lugnitdgp/Hack-Day/README.md

 git push -u origin (branch name)
 ```

-* Go and open a pull request from your fork to the master branch of this repository
+* Go and open a pull request from your fork to the master branch of this repository. :tada: